waashk/starter-hugo-academic/content/authors/admin/_index.md

 ---

 My name is Washington Cunha, and I am a PhD Candidate in the Machine Learning and Databases Laboratory (LBD), advised by professor [Marcos Goncalves](https://scholar.google.com.br/citations?user=IStCGaoAAAAJ)  and professor [Leonardo Rocha](https://scholar.google.com.br/citations?user=P3m8CaIAAAAJ) at the Federal University of Minas Gerais.
 My main research goal focuses on an under-investigated data engineering technique, but whose potential is enormous in the current scenario known as Instance Selection (IS).
 The IS goal is to reduce the training set size by removing noisy or redundant instances while maintaining the effectiveness of the trained models and reducing the training process cost.
-In this context, we provided (Accepted on CSUR'23) a comprehensive and scientifically sound comparison of IS methods applied to Text Classification, considering several classification solutions and many datasets, answering questions that reveal an enormous unfulfilled potential for IS solutions.
-We also proposed (Accepted on SIGIR'23) a two-step framework aimed at large datasets with a particular focus on Transformer architectures.
+In this context, we provided (CSUR'23) a comprehensive and scientifically sound comparison of IS methods applied to Text Classification, considering several classification solutions and many datasets, answering questions that reveal an enormous unfulfilled potential for IS solutions.
+We also proposed (SIGIR'23) a two-step framework aimed at large datasets with a particular focus on Transformer architectures.
 Our solution managed to reduce the training sets by almost 30% on average while maintaining the same levels of effectiveness in all datasets, with speedup improvements of 37% (up to 70%), scaling for datasets with hundreds of thousands of documents.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cvwashington.pdf" "newtab" >}}resumé{{< /staticref >}}.